Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Fermi surfaces coupled to gapless bosons

 This section will turn to a different, and extensively studied, approach to non-Fermi liquids in clean metals.
 We begin with a Fermi liquid with a well-defined Fermi surface and long-lived quasiparticles, and examine the breakdown of quasiparticles due to scattering from a gapless boson: this gapless boson can either be associated with an order parameter near a symmetry-breaking transition, or an emergent excitation associated with fractionalization.
 Note, however, that the Fermi surface remains sharp in momentum space, even though the quasiparticles are not well defined and the spectra are broad in energy space: this realizes a `critical Fermi surface', as discussed in Section~\ref{subsec:class}.

-We will follow a recent approach \cite{Esterlis:2021eth} which incorporates insights from the SYK model to provide a systematic treatment of such critical Fermi surfaces, and also exposes similarities to SYK non-Fermi liquids.
-As we will describe below, there are difficulties in applying conventional large $N$ methods to the critical Fermi surface problem.
-The new approach shows that required large $N$ limit can be obtained provided we allow {\it random\/} coupling constants, as in the SYK model.
+As we will describe below, there are difficulties \cite{sungsik1} in applying conventional large $N$ methods to the critical Fermi surface problem.
+However, progress has recently become possible \cite{Esterlis:2021eth} by incorporating insights from a class of `Yukawa-SYK' models describing fermions and bosons with a 3-body Yukawa coupling \cite{Fu:2016vas,Murugan:2017eto,Patel:2018zpy,Marcus:2018tsr,Wang:2019bpd,JS,Wang:2020dtj,Kim:2020jpz,Adalpe20,WangMeng21,Esterlis:2021eth}.
+These methods provide a systematic treatment of such critical Fermi surfaces, and also exposes similarities to SYK non-Fermi liquids.
+The new approach shows that required large $N$ limit can be obtained provided we allow {\it random\/} coupling constants, as in the Yukawa-SYK models.
 In the present situation, the couplings can be spatially uniform, so that translational invariance is maintained \cite{Esterlis:2021eth,Adalpe20}.
-Despite the presence of random couplings, many properties self-average in the large $N$ limit, just as in the SYK model.
+Despite the presence of random couplings, many properties self-average in the large $N$ limit, just as in the Yukawa-SYK models.
 The central idea is that in a given finite $N$ system, with a fixed set of coupling constants, there is an RG flow to a common {\it universal\/} low energy theory.
 Assuming the existence of such a theory, we attempt to access the universal low energy physics simply by averaging over couplings.
 Upon carrying out this procedure, we find that only certain averages over the couplings matter, and the values of these averages {\it cancel out\/} in the low energy theory, thus supporting the existence of a universal theory.
 We note that the idea of simplification realized by an average over similar strongly-coupled theories is also playing an important role in recent investigations in quantum gravity, and averages over random matrices or conformal field theories yield systematic large $N$ holographic realizations of the path integral of simple theories of gravity \cite{Saad:2019lba,Stanford:2019vob,Afkhami-Jeddi:2020ezh,Maloney:2020nni,Perez:2020klz,Cotler:2020ugk,Engelhardt:2020qpv,Datta:2021ftn,Czech}.